 Repeated exposure to racism over time can result in someone doubting themselves in terms of their experiences, their achievements, or their accomplishments (e.g. “I am here in this position because of affirmative action”).

 Other aspects of this include when one might question whether they belong in a particular setting or culture.
-Parents with this kind of ambivalence about their identity are affected in the way they discuss racism with their children, subsequently shaping the psychological and cultural views their children develop.
+Parents with this kind of imposter syndrome are affected in the way they discuss racism with their children, subsequently shaping the psychological and cultural views their children develop.4

 Difficulty Regulating Emotions (Lashing Out)